ilyatitovich/ilyatitovich/README.md

 ### 🚀 About Me

-I specialize in React, Next.js, and modern frontend architecture, with a strong focus on maintainable code, user experience, and business outcomes.

 I contribute to open source and have published several npm packages.

 - 🔭 Currently working on: Spaced Repetition App;